Ibn Arabi: 'The eye with which I see God,

 This perspective posits that the world is a construction of collective minds subscribing to a shared narrative of reality.

-To perceive the world as a projection of thoughts aligns closely with the philosophy of Indian religions.
-In Western thought, we often differentiate between realities crafted by the mind, deemed as 'unreal', and positivist science, regarded as 'real'.
 However, ancient Indian philosophy advanced the notion that the observer is instrumental in creating the observed, a concept that echoes the principles of quantum physics, long before the advent of these modern scientific theories.

-Eye Bead - 10,5 * 6 mm
+Eye Bead 12 - 20 * 14 * 10 mm

-Thus, the initial assertion that beads hold power when one believes they do isn't a statement rooted in skepticism or positivism.
+hus, the initial assertion that beads hold power when one believes they do isn't a statement rooted in scepticism or positivism.
 In fact, it's an acknowledgement of the extent to which consciousness shapes our world - a concept that science has yet to fully embrace.
 Through the lens of biocentrism, ancient beads indeed possess power.
-They carry the charge of your conscious thoughts and intentions, as well as those of countless generations before you.
-The energy they hold is a testament to the enduring interconnectedness of human consciousness throughout history.

-Eye Bead -
+Eye Bead 13 -

-21 * 9 mm
+21 * 9 mm - mang

-Beads as amulets
+Beads as Amulets

-- A strong and focused mind attracts a powerful bead
+- A strong and Focused Mind Attracts a Powerful Bead

 Ancient eye beads indeed serve as true amulets.
 Their power amplifies with their beauty and the quality of their artistic design.
 The bead's form plays an integral part in its potency.
 The reason is simple: an extraordinary, well-crafted bead garners more attention and willpower than a poorly made, insignificant one.

-In essence, it's only a resolute, unwavering mind that truly merits a magical bead.
 The bead's magic originates from the field of awareness itself, becoming an impeccable focal point for attention and concentration.
 This dynamic uncovers the deeper animistic psychology behind ancient amulets.
 Metaphorically, consciousness has often been associated with light, hence the term 'enlightenment' to describe the blossoming of consciousness.

-Eye Bead - 15 * 11 mm
+Eye Bead 14 - 42.5 * 14 mm

-The design of a magical bead, often crafted as an Eye Bead, is purposeful.
 It both receives and reflects your own conscious light, amplifying and focusing it back through the bead's eye, similar to how ordinary diffused light is transformed into focused laser light when projected through a ruby.
+Just as precious stones like rubies

-Just as precious stones like rubies and diamonds have this transformative quality, so too does the Eye Bead in the realm of consciousness.
+and diamonds have this transformative quality, so too does the Eye Bead in the realm of consciousness.

 Viewed through the lens of this third eye, the bead holds the distinction of being the world's most ancient tool of amuletic magic.